Teaching

 bell hooks, 1994

 A Critical Feminist Pedagogy[1] underpins my teaching philosophy.
-I draw from my experiences as a Black ciswoman, Black and Chicana feminists’ values and the knowledge and skills gained from the various teaching and learning courses I have completed.
-Teaching in systems built within the scaffolding of Eurocentric ways of knowing, I critique my feminist praxis and the construction of knowledge in nursing to disrupt and dismantle normative ways of thinking and being in the discipline that can have repercussions for patients and communities.
-By doing so, I intend to foster critical consciousness among nurses and promote an environment for students to learn how to critique discrimination (with an intersectional lens), analyze social and health inequities and advocate for individuals by recognizing their power, capabilities and agency.
+I draw from my lived experiences as a Black ciswoman, Black and Chicana feminists’ values and the knowledge and skills gained from the various teaching and learning courses I have completed.
+Teaching in systems built within the scaffolding of Eurocentric ways of knowing, I constantly critique my own feminist teaching praxis and the construction of knowledge in nursing to disrupt and dismantle normative ways of thinking and being in the discipline that can have repercussions for the health of people, groups and communities.
+By doing so, I intend to foster critical consciousness among nurses and promote an environment for students to learn how to critique and analyze with a historical and intersectional lens health inequities and advocate for individuals, groups and communities by recognizing their power, capabilities and agency.
 As a result, nurses learn to promote equity and fairness of people and communities, a value and ethical responsibility for Registered Nurses.

 Underpinned by Critical Feminist Pedagogy, my teaching philosophy has three principles: